 Another benefit of opening a separate checking account for your real estate LLC is budgeting your funds and preparing for tax time.

 Chase is an excellent option for your business checking account.
 They have 5,100 branches, a mobile app, and an easy-to-use website.
-They offer competitive fee structures and you can open an account with a minimum of $25.
+They offer competitive fee structures and you can open an account with no minimum deposit.